googlearchive/TemplateBinding/docs/mdv_syntax.md

 <div>Jill has {{ daughter.children.length + son.children.length }} grandchildren</div>
 ```

-* If the result is one or more labeled statements, the value of the mustache will include the set of space-separated label idenitifiers whose corresponding expressions are truthy. e.g.
+* If the result is one or more labeled statements, the value of the mustache will include the set of space-separated label identifiers whose corresponding expressions are truthy. e.g.

 ```HTML
 <div class="{{ active: user.selected; big: user.type == 'super' }}">